Sapindaceae (soapberry family) Acer

 Japan, Korea

-Vivid and late-in-the-season color graces the Acer palmatum specimens (now removed) overlooking the courtyard between Herbert Hoover Memorial Building and the George Shultz Building.
+Vivid and late-in-the-season color graces the Acer palmatum specimens (now removed, but replaced) overlooking the courtyard between Herbert Hoover Memorial Building and the George Shultz Building.
 Sairus Patel, 10 Dec 2017

 Acer palmatum leaves and samaras.
 From Trees of Stanford and Environs, by Ronald Bracewell